 Affiliations: Chair, ABLE/LAWO Development Advisory Council (2016-present); Cabinet member, Justice for All Campaign (2014-present); Steering Committee, Access to Justice Awards Dinner (2016); “Second Chance Tuesdays” (TBA monthly expungement clinic) (2015); Presenter, Nicholas J. Walinski Federal Court Practice Seminar (2007-2013); Presenter, TBA Legal Malpractice Seminar (2010); Editor-in-Chief, ABA Section of Litigation\’s Woman Advocate Committee Newsletter, “The Woman Advocate” (2011-2014), Editor (2009-2011); Executive Board , Downtown Perrysburg Inc. (2014-present); Executive Board, The Auxiliary of ProMedica Toledo Hospital and Toledo Children\’s Hospital (2011-2014); Junior League of Toledo (2005-present); Member of the Toledo, Toledo Women\’s, Wood County, Ohio State, Ohio Women\’s, and American Bar Associations

-(1) List your judicial experience (courts and years):
+(1) List your judicial experience (courts and years) N/A